-I know that forcing a schedule on yourself can sound scary and rigid and awful.
+I know that forcing a schedule on yourself can sound scary, rigid, and awful.
 But it doesn’t have to be.
 It doesn’t even have to really be a schedule, in the strictest sense of the word.
-All you need is some kind of agenda.
-A plan for your day so that you know what you expect to fit into it, and what probably won’t make the cut.
-Some of these things will be habits and routines that you repeat every day, while others may be unique to the current week or day.
+All you need is an agenda — a plan for your day so that you know what you expect to fit into it and what probably won’t make the cut.
+Some of these things will be habits and routines you repeat daily, while others may be unique to the current week or day.
 And by the way, your schedule should always include uplifting breaks.

-Having a plan for your day from the get-go keeps things moving throughout the day, and reduces the need for decision-making.
-Other things will undoubtedly come up during the day.
+Having a plan for your day from the get-go keeps things moving throughout the day and reduces the need for decision-making.
+Of course, other things will undoubtedly come up during the day.
 But if they’re not urgent and not on the schedule, you don’t need to worry about them today.

 8. Track Your Objectives

-Building on the schedule from #7 above, it can also be a huge help to keep track of the objectives you’re working on.
+It can also be a huge help to keep track of the objectives you’re targeting.
 For some, this is a physical, paper to-do list.
 Others may prefer Trello or other full-service planning tools.
 For me, it’s a constantly evolving Google Doc that I call my “work notebook.”

 However you track your objectives, the important thing is that you keep a written record of your intentions somewhere.
-This helps in three key ways:
+This technique helps in three key ways:

 - It pushes you to think intentionally about the work you want to accomplish and create a contract with yourself to do so.

-- Once you start working, you will have a roadmap to check back with and make sure you are staying on track.
+- Once you start working, you will have a roadmap to check back with and ensure you stay on track.

-- You will also now have a clear list of what does fit into your schedule, so that you can more clearly see what does not, and shift away from those things.
+- You will also now have a clear list of what fits into your schedule, so you can more clearly see what does not and shift away from those things.

-Keeping some form of written list of your objectives is about identifying your goals.
+Keeping a written list of your objectives is about identifying your goals.
 Use this agenda to stay on track and hold yourself accountable (see #5).